MichaelCurrin/twitterverse/docs/README.md

 ## Project history

-This project started in 2017 out of a desire to get tweet and trend data at scale, for fun exploring data of interest of myself and friends and hopefully for businesses to use to understand campaigns.
-It has turned out to be useful for tracking political data too.
+This project started in 2017 out of a desire to get tweet and trend data at scale so it can be explored as reports and graphs.
+I find topics of interest of myself and friends.
+Hopefully this can be used for businesses to use to understand their campaigns or brand mentions.
+It has turned out to be useful for tracking social and political data too, such as the Cape Town Water Crisis and elections.

 The project has been adapted to manager higher volumes of data.